Port Said: Thriving international port and city (1902–1945)

-Since its establishment Port Said played a significant role in Egyptian history.
-The British entered Egypt through the city in 1882, starting their occupation of Egypt.
 In 1936 a treaty was signed between the United Kingdom and the Kingdom of Egypt called the Anglo-Egyptian Treaty of 1936.
 It stipulated the British pledge to withdraw all their troops from Egypt, except those necessary to protect the Suez Canal and its surroundings.

+Revolution, end of British occupation (1946–present)

-Following World War II, Egypt denounced the Treaty of 1936, leading to skirmishes with British troops guarding the Canal in 1951.
+Following World War II, Egypt denounced the Anglo-Egyptian Treaty of 1936, leading to skirmishes with British troops guarding the Suez Canal in 1951.

-The Egyptian Revolution of 1952 occurred.
-Then in 1956, President Gamal Abdel Nasser nationalised the Suez Canal Company.
-The nationalisation escalated tension with Britain and France, who colluded with Israel to invade Egypt, the invasion known in Egypt as the tripartite aggression or the Suez Crisis.
-The main battles occurred in Port Said, which played a historic role in the Suez Crisis.
+The Egyptian Revolution of 1952 led to the toppling of King Farouk.
+On 26 July 1956, President Gamal Abdel Nasser nationalised the Suez Canal Company.
+The nationalisation escalated tensions with Britain and France, who colluded with Israel to invade Egypt, the invasion known in Egypt as the tripartite aggression or the Suez Crisis.
+On 6 November 1956, British troops violently landed in Port Said while firing on the Egyptian military.
+Port Said next was bombed by the British, to terrorise the civilians, of whom hundreds died.
+There was also heavy fighting in the streets with again many civilian casualties, and the resulting fires destroyed much of the city.

 The withdrawal of the last soldier of foreign troops was on 23 December 1956.
 Since then, this day was chosen as Port Said's national day.
 It is widely celebrated annually in Port Said.
 The French-speaking European community had begun to emigrate to Europe, Australia, South Africa and elsewhere in 1946 and most of the remainder left Egypt in the wake of the Suez Crisis, paralleling the contemporary exodus of French-speaking Europeans from Tunisia.
 Most of the Greek community was also expelled or left the town under the rule of Gamal Abdel Nasser.

 After the 1967 Arab-Israeli war, also called the Six-Day War, the Suez Canal was closed by an Egyptian blockade until 5 June 1975, and the residents of Port Said were evacuated by the Egyptian government to prepare for the Yom Kippur War (1973).

 The city was re-inhabited after the war and the reopening of the Canal.
 In 1976, Port Said was declared a duty-free port, attracting people from all over Egypt.
-Now the population of the city is 603,787.
+Now the population of the city is 794,720.